-- 6.1 One of the factors contributing to the periodic food deficits with which Kenya has been confronted since independence has been the lack of appropriate and timely decisions on producer and consumer prices and on import and export programmes to cater for deficits and surpluses.
+- 6.1 One of the factors contributing to the periodic food deficits with which Kenya has been confronted since independence has been the lack of appropriate and timely decisions on producer and consumer prices and on import and export programmes to cater for deficits and surpluses respectively.
 The decision-making framework in these two critical areas needs to be more clearly defined to prevent repetition of food shortages. - 6.2 Decision-making for minimum producer prices for the main staple food commodities is centred on the Annual Agricultural Price Review.
 The Ministry of Agriculture, Livestock Development and Marketing is required by law to announce producer prices in advance of the crop season for all scheduled crops and commodities.
-In the future, this annual review will cover only those commodities for which minimum producer prices will apply.
-However, in order to prepare effective policy intervention strategies in the agricultural sector, careful monitoring of all agricultural commodities will be mandatory. - 6.3 The Ministry of Agriculture, Livestock Development and Marketing will continue to prepare the basic analysis of production, processing and distribution costs and movements in international market prices as a basis for determining import and export parities. - 6.4 Decisions on minimum producer prices will be made within the framework of the Review.
-In the event that there is a need for ad hoc price revisions within the year to reflect changed circumstances, such revision will follow the same review procedure. - 6.5 Consumer prices for food commodities are no longer controlled with the exception of maize which will be abolished in 1994.
+In future, this annual review will cover only those commodities for which minimum producer prices will apply.
+However, in order to prepare effective policy intervention strategies in the agricultural sector, careful monitoring of all agricultural commodities will be strengthened. - 6.3 The Ministry of Agriculture, Livestock Development and Marketing will continue to prepare the basic analysis of production, processing and distribution costs and movements in international market prices as a basis for determining import and export parities. - 6.4 Decisions on minimum producer prices will be made within the framework of the Review.
+In the event that there is a need for intermediate price revisions within the year to reflect changed circumstances, such revision will follow the same review procedure. - 6.5 Consumer prices for food commodities are no longer controlled or fixed at a legally binding level with the exception of maize which will be abolished in 1994.
 The responsibility for decisions on consumer prices has been with the Ministry of Finance.
-The Ministry's Monopolies and Prices Commission will monitor the marketing of agricultural commodities to discourage monopoly/monopsony elements and promote competition. - 6.6 Steps have been taken to define more clearly the reporting and decision-making procedures for the supply of the main staple foods.
-Overall responsibility for maintaining adequate supplies rests with the Ministry of Agriculture, Livestock
+The Ministry's Monopolies and Prices Commission will monitor the marketing of agricultural commodities to discourage monopoly/monopsony practices and to promote competition.

-Development and Marketing.
-This Ministry will collect background information on the food supply situation, working in close cooperation with the Ministry of Planning and Development, the Central Bureau of Statistics and the interministerial Food forcasting Committee.

-- 6.7 The Permanent Secretary of the Ministry of Agriculture, Livestock Development and Marketing will continue to submit quarterly reports on the food supply situation to the Office of the President.
-These reports will summarize: - The present stock position. - Production prospects and consumption requirements for the next 6 months. - Import and export programmes already scheduled. - Additional imports or exports required during this period, their timing and financial implications. - 6.8 The Office of the President will continue to keep the Cabinet informed about national food supply situation and to ensure that timely decisions are taken and financial provision is made for whatever actions are required to safe-guard national food supplies. - 6.9 Release of grain from the strategic reserve, other than in the process of normal recycling, will be authorized by the Minister for Agriculture, Livestock Development and Marketing only, and only after Government approval has been obtained. - 6.10 Internal market movement restrictions (inter-district) will be phased out.
-Eventually it is envisaged the role of NCPB will be that of a buyer and seller of the last resort.
+- Steps have been taken to define more clearly the reporting and decision-making procedures for the supply of the main staple foods.
+Overall responsibility for maintaining adequate supplies rests with the Ministry of Agriculture, Livestock Development and Marketing.
+This Ministry will collect background information on the food supply situation, working in close cooperation with the Ministry of Planning and National Development, the Central Bureau of Statistics and the inter-ministerial Food forcasting Committee. - 6.7 The Permanent Secretary of the Ministry of Agriculture, Livestock Development and Marketing will continue to submit quarterly reports on the food supply situation to the Office of the President.
+These reports will summarize: - Food stock position. - Production prospects and consumption requirements for the next 6 months. - Import and export programmes already scheduled. - Additional imports or exports required during this period, their timing and financial implications. - 6.8 The Office of the President will continue to keep the Cabinet informed about national food supply situation and to ensure that timely decisions are taken and financial provision is made for whatever actions are required to safe-guard national food supplies. - 6.9 Release of grain from the strategic reserve, other than in the process of normal recycling, will be authorized by the Minister for Agriculture, Livestock Development and Marketing only, and only after Government approval has been obtained. - 6.10 Internal market movement restrictions have been phased out and the role of NCPB will largely be connected with the maintenance of strategic maize reserves and other cereals.